Stonehenge, Cotswolds, Oxford, and More

 The huge estate of the Marquess of Bath is one of the best drive-through safari parks in the world and, in 1966 was the first one ever created outside of Africa.
 Driving through the lion and Siberian tiger enclosures is thrilling.
 Longleat has had two breeding lion prides for many years and their dark manes are a distinctive characteristic.
 In 2012, a cheetah paddock was added.

-The estate's infamous monkeys, who will pick every bit of tasty rubber off your car in a flash, are hysterical - in 2012, they had their own Jubilee Party for the Queen (watch the video - Really! watch the video).
+The estate's infamous monkeys, who will pick every bit of tasty rubber off your car in a flash, are hysterical - in 2012, they had their own Jubilee Party for the Queen.
 There's also a very good maze, a choice of restaurants for meals and snacks, lots of baby animals every spring, and the island home of Longleat's pack of Lowand gorillas.
 Nico, a 54-year-old Silverback gorilla has his own centrally heated home equipped with satellite television.

 If you tire of the animals, wander across the estate to visit Longleat House, one of the finest examples of Elizabethan architecture in Britain.
 It has been open to the public since 1949 and was the first stately home to open on a commercial basis in Britain.
 Among the more grisly treasures, you'll see there is the blood-stained vest worn by King Charles I at his beheading.